mhoffman/kmos/doc/source/tutorials/first_model_api.rst

 A first kMC Model--the API way
 ==============================
-Since the GUI used in the first subsection is nothing but a frontend to the various datatypes, you can just as well write models by instantiating and adding different parts of the model directly in python.
-This way might look rather arcane for simple models in the beginning, however it starts to really pay off as soon as you want to make a copy of a model which is almost identical with the only difference that ...
+Since the GUI used in the next subsection is nothing but a frontend to the various datatypes, you can just as well write models by instantiating and adding different parts of the model directly in python.
+This way might look rather arcane for simple models in the beginning, however it starts to really pay off as soon as you want to make a version of a model which is almost identical with the only difference that ...